|1||Tell Me Why I'm Okay||Lyrics/Info||3:17|

 A couple of months after graduating from high school, Mikey Carnevale (vocals/guitar) and Richard Dotson (bass) got together as The Frights to play a one off 30 minute set as sort of a joke.
 The feeling they got from the crowd in their hometown of San Diego inspired them to become a "real" band almost in spite of themselves.
 Along the way, they recruited Marc Finn (drums) and released You Are Going To Hate This (produced by Zac Carper of FIDLAR) in February 2016.
 Jordan Clark (guitar) added to the band's musical prowess in the ensuing year of touring around North America.
 Having recently made their highly successful UK debut with headline shows in London and appearances at The Great Escape and Dot To Dot, The Frights can’t wait to play their new material on the Hypochondriac North American tour this fall.

-The Frights have announced their upcoming album Live At The Observatory.
+The Frights' new album Live At The Observatory is available now.
 This live album is a document of their sold-out kick off show of their ...